prince1456/gatsby-final/src/blog/2020-04-04-mysecondpost/mySecondPost.md

 ---
-path: '/second-post'
+title: 'hello this is my first article '
-title: this is second article
+path: /second-post
 description: this is a short description for my post
-featureImage: 'img_lights.jpg'
+featureImage: img_lights.jpg
 date: '2020-04-03T11:00'
 ---